 Another time a cable had been hung from a limb so that it swung just above a bridge on the gravel road.
 We would jump out over the bank, grab the cable, and swing out over the creek.
 It was far enough that we would have been injured had we fallen, but no one did.
 An uncle who was visiting saw what we were doing and insisted Dad take the cable down.
 Shoot!
 That ended that game.

 At one time we housed Shetland ponies for a man who wanted the boys to break the horses.
 The boys rode those ponies all over the hills, teaching them to scoot under fences so they could take them anywhere.
 Once they brought a live rattlesnake home in a toe sack on the back of a pony.
 They put the snake in a dresser drawer upstairs in their bedroom while they built it a cage.
 Mom heard them hammering and investigated, and immediately the snake was removed from the house.
 Another time Edward, George, and Marvin had Sam to climb a tree so they could cut it down with him.
 He rode the tree to the ground and was skinned and bruised from head to foot.

 My childhood was filled with laughter and fun.
 We learned to be creative and imaginative, and as a result, we have lots of stories to share with our children and grandchildren.
-Life was good for us, with plenty of good times helped us endure the hard times we sometimes encountered.
+Life was good for us, with plenty of good times helping us endure the hard times we sometimes encountered.